 GlobusAny way you slice it, this 8-day journey through the kitchens and countryside of Umbria & Tuscany will inspire La Dolce Vita!
 How will you feed your travel appetite?
 Hunting for truffles or tapping in a putt?
 Soaking in the beauty of waterfalls or stirring watercolors?
-With our complimentary YourChoice Excursions, you can choose to say "ciao!" to golf swings or thermal springs and everything in-between.Why This Tour Conquers Travel Cravings:
+With our complimentary YourChoice Excursions, you can choose to say "ciao!" to amazing sights or delicious bites and everything in-between.Why This Tour Conquers Travel Cravings:

 - A winding, wonderful journey through high hilltop towns with deep discoveries and in-depth storytelling.

 - This flexible tour appeals to foodies and cultural fanatics, alike, inviting you to Mangia (eat up!)
 Italy in every way!

 - Included YourChoice Excursions in Spoleto and Siena.

 Visit the well-preserved ruins of ancient Rome's port in a beautiful park of pines and cypresses less than 15 mi/24 km from Rome.
 The extensive excavations expose the empire's remarkable architecture—from houses and stores to temples.
 Practice your oratory in the perfect acoustics of the Roman theater that seats 3,000 and then wander the miles/kilometers of alleyways.
 Take along water and a picnic lunch.
 The site is open 8:30 am-3:30 pm late October to mid-February, until 4 pm mid-February to mid-March; until 4:30 pm mid- to late March; until 6:15 pm late March to late August; until 6 pm in September; until 5:30 pm in October, with everyone required to leave 90 minutes after the ticket booth closes.
 Museum open 10:30 am to closing time.
 Both the excavations and the museum are closed on Monday.